wh0crypt/wh0share/CONTRIBUTING.md

 1. Fork the repository
 2. Create a new branch for your feature/fix
 3. Make your changes
-4. Run UV scripts before submitting (optional if pre-commit is active)
+4. Test with Docker Compose
-5. Test with Docker Compose
+5. Run pre-commit script before committing
 6. Submit a PR with a clear description

 ## Issue Reporting